 Senate Republicans did not vote to rescind Gov. Walz’s emergency powers during the sixth special session, a departure from actions taken in previous special sessions.
 Thursday's Senate floor session was brief, but lawmakers did take a vote to install a new Senate president: Senator David Tomassoni, a Democrat.
 He replaces Republican state Senator Jeremy Miller.
 On a 63-4 vote, Sen. Tomassoni became the first Senate president of the opposing party to serve in the role.
 No legislation was passed in the sixth special session.

 Lawmakers gathered Monday, December 14, 2020, in a seventh special session.
 They approved a $242 million COVID-19 relief package (SF31), providing aid to struggling businesses and extending unemployment insurance to workers whose benefits could dry up after the holidays.
 Senate Republicans and some Democrats made another attempt to end Walz's emergency powers, which allow him to order the closure of businesses.
 The Senate voted 40-25 on Senate Concurrent Resolution 1 to end the emergency powers, but House Democrats declined to take a similar vote.

-The House of Representatives COVID-19 legislative action page and the Senate COVID-19 legislative information page provide regular updates on legislative action.
+The House of Representatives COVID-19 legislative action page and the 2020 Senate COVID-19 legislative information and 2021 Senate COVID-19 legislative information pages provide regular updates on legislative action.
 Further information is published in Session Daily, a nonpartisan news service from the House Public Information Office.